AdrianKoba1/GenerativeAiMasters/Capstone1/readme.md

 ## Security & Safety

 - All write/dangerous commands are blocked to prevent unwanted data changes
-- The OpenAI API key is NEVER shared in code — always secured in `secrets.toml`
+- The OpenAI API key is secured in `secrets.toml`

 ---